 The Advancing Students for a Strong Tomorrow (ASSET) law was signed on April 29, 2013.
 It allows eligible students to pay in-state tuition at Colorado’s public colleges and universities when they meet specific criteria.
 Learn more and view residency requirements for ASSET students.

 In general, you will need to:

-While undocumented students do not qualify for student aid from the US federal government, they are eligible to receive financial aid from the State of Colorado as well as scholarships, including the New Mexico Reciprocal program and other scholarships at Fort Lewis College.
+While undocumented students do not qualify for student aid from the US federal government, they are eligible to receive financial aid from the State of Colorado and scholarships, including the New Mexico Reciprocal program and other scholarships at Fort Lewis College.
 Some scholarships require separate applications and have their own deadlines, while others are automatically considered during the admission process.
 Please read about our scholarships or call us to make sure you access available resources.

 Undocumented students do not have access to federal need-based financial aid and should not file a FAFSA.

 Application for aid for ASSET students

 There are also many great resources on campus and in the community.

 List of Resources